maphubs/maphubs/README.md

 GPL-v2 see LICENSE.txt

-This project contains a fork of Macrocosm https://github.com/developmentseed/macrocosm licensed under GPL-v2
+Previous versions of this code (< v0.8.x) contained a fork of Macrocosm https://github.com/developmentseed/macrocosm licensed under GPL-v2